Tropical Audubon Society

 Steinberg Nature Center

-In 2011, the TAS board voted to formally name the nearly 3-acre campus the society occupies on Sunset Drive in honor of longtime environmentalist, birder and board member Alan Steinberg.
+In 2011, the TAS board voted to formally name the 2.2-acre campus the society occupies on Sunset Drive in honor of longtime environmentalist, birder and board member Alan Steinberg.
 Our grounds, comprised of rare Pine Rockland Hammock and Rockland Hammock, have since been known as The Steinberg Nature Center.
 It was so dedicated in March 2012 in acknowledgement of Steinberg’s significant contributions — both financial and pro bono — over more than 30 years of service to Tropical Audubon.

 Tropical Audubon Society's dedicated Staff is a small, dynamic group of impassioned environmentalists, educators and communicators advocating relentlessly to advance the TAS Mission and build Community through Conservation.
 Each staff member brings unique skill sets to their respective roles, assuring "South Florida's Voice of Conservation" is broadcast to an ever-expanding, diverse audience, resulting in increased visibility for the organization and measurable environmental achievements.